 Treatment of diabetic dyslipidemia should always involve lifestyle changes and statins to reduce LDL cholesterol.
 To decrease the risk of pancreatitis, fibrates can be used to decrease TGs when levels are > 500 mg/dL (> 5.65 mmol/L).
 Metformin lowers TGs, which may be a reason to choose it over other oral antihyperglycemic drugs when treating diabetes.
 Some thiazolidinediones (TZDs) increase both HDL cholesterol and LDL cholesterol.
 Some TZDs also decrease TGs.
 These antihyperglycemic drugs should not be chosen over lipid-lowering drugs to treat lipid abnormalities in patients with diabetes but may be useful adjuncts.
 Patients with very high TG levels and less than optimally controlled diabetes may have a better response to insulin than to oral antihyperglycemic drugs.

 Treatment of dyslipidemia in patients with hypothyroidism Hypothyroidism Hypothyroidism is thyroid hormone deficiency.
-It is diagnosed by clinical features such as a typical facial appearance, hoarse slow speech, and dry skin and by low levels of thyroid hormones... read more , chronic kidney disease Chronic Kidney Disease Chronic kidney disease (CKD) is long-standing, progressive deterioration of renal function.
+Symptoms include cold intolerance, fatigue, and weight gain.
+Signs may include a typical facial appearance, hoarse slow speech, and dry skin.
+Diagnosis... read more , chronic kidney disease Chronic Kidney Disease Chronic kidney disease (CKD) is long-standing, progressive deterioration of renal function.
 Symptoms develop slowly and in advanced stages include anorexia, nausea, vomiting, stomatitis, dysgeusia... read more , liver disease, or a combination of these disorders involves treating the underlying disorders primarily and lipid abnormalities secondarily.
 Abnormal lipid levels in patients with low-normal thyroid function (high-normal TSH levels) improve with hormone replacement.
 Reducing the dosage of or stopping drugs that cause lipid abnormalities should be considered.